meleu/tdd-ruby/ruby-tooling.md

 irb(main):001:0>
 ```

-This is the `irb` prompt, where you can type Ruby code and immediately see the results.
+This is the `irb` prompt, where you can type Ruby code and see the results.

-Just to experiment, let's try a "hello world":
+Let's try a "hello world":

 ```
 irb(main):001> puts "Hello, World!"